theposch/mainstream/docs/ONBOARDING.md

 1. Log in
 2. Click "Create" button
 3. Select file
-4. Add to streams (type `#stream-name`)
+4. Add to streams (type `#stream-name` or use picker)
 5. Upload

 ### Create a Stream

-Streams are created automatically when mentioned with `#` during upload or via the streams management UI.
+Streams are created automatically when mentioned with `#` during upload or via the stream picker.

 ### Follow a User

 Visit user profile (`/u/username`) → Click "Follow"

+### Delete an Asset

+Open asset detail → Click "..." menu → Delete (owner only)

 ## Database Schema